amloelxer/account-demo-project/README.md

 Docker ->  v26.1.1
 ```

 Once you have the necessary versions installed.
-You'll need to install the node modules for all the projects
+You'll need to clone the repo and install the node modules for all the projects

 ```
-cd api/
+cd server/api/
 npm install

-cd transaction-processor/
+cd server/transaction-processor/
 npm install

 cd client/dashboard/